-Agility Equipment: Without exercise equipment for dogs, your off-leash area is like a children's park without a playground.
-Choose a variety of activities like ramps, tunnels, jumps and other obstacles to accommodate different skill levels and interests.
-Equipment can be in its own dedicated section or integrated into the main play area.
-In a larger park, you can space components 10'- 15' apart and 6'- 10' in smaller parks.
-These activities make your dog park more of an exciting destination and will increase the time users stay at the park along with how often they visit.
-Because dog urine is highly corrosive, components should be manufactured with rustproof materials like heavy gauge aluminum and stainless-steel hardware.
-Avoid products made from brittle PVC, galvanized steel (which rusts), or lumber, and anything with step strips and/or perforations.
+Agility Equipment: Without exercise equipment for dogs, your off-leash area is much like a children's park without a playground.
+Choose components that offer a variety of activities like ramps, tunnels, jumps and weave poles to accommodate different skill levels of both dogs and their owners.
+Equipment can be in its own section, or integrated into the main play area.
+In a larger park, you can arrange components 10'- 15' apart and 6'- 10' in smaller parks.
+If you don't have a recommended layout, just make sure everything is evenly spaced in a random fashion to allow users to create a different course each time they visit.
+These activities make your dog park more of an exciting and fun destination, and will increase the time users stay at the park along with how often they visit.
+Because dog urine is highly corrosive, components should be manufactured with rustproof materials like heavy gauge aluminum and stainless steel hardware.
+Avoid products made from brittle PVC, galvanized steel (which rusts), or lumber and equipment with step strips and/or perforations.
+Public parks are also vandalism prone, so choose products with heavy duty materials that have been created specifically for outdoor recreational use.
 The equipment should be mounted into the ground with concrete footers or surface mount plates and feature vandal-resistant hardware as well.
 For the safety of dogs and park users, immediately remove any unauthorized equipment; injuries caused by unsafe agility components that are brought into the park without permission may lead to expensive lawsuits.

 Park Furniture and Shade Shelters: Dog parks help build strong community and social ties.
 To encourage conversation with other pet owners, consider placing benches next to one another.
-To alleviate congestion, avoid installing seating areas near park entrances.
-Recycled HDPE plastic furniture is a highly durable option and won't rust, rot or degrade over time.
-For metal benches, make sure they have a durable powder coat to protect against rust.
-Offering custom furnishings to sponsors can help offset the cost of outfitting your park.
-Shade shelters or gazebos are highly recommended to help shield park users from seasonal weather.
+To alleviate congestion and encourage use of the entire park, avoid installing seating areas near park entrances and make sure your furnishings have a powder coat finish to help protect against rust.
+Recycled plastic furniture is another alternative as it is highly durable and won't rust, rot or degrade over time.
+Customization of benches and other fixtures allows you to highlight your community or park name, and selling these benches to sponsors can also help offset the cost of outfitting your park.
+Shade shelters or gazebos are highly recommended to help shield park users from rain, UV rays, and hot sun, even in northern climates.
 Fabric shade shelters are inexpensive and may not even require a building permit (but be sure to check with your city!).
 However, the fabric does need to be removed seasonally in regions with heavy snow or hurricanes.
+Larger hard-roofed park shelters are a more permanent solution and can become an important gathering and social location in your park.